 - Be relatable - Humour and personal stories can be powerful ways to bring the narrative to life.
 Shifting the thinking from “this is a huge global issue that is big and scary” to “this is a personal issue that affects you, and here’s a way to help” is more likely to leave the viewer empathetic to the messaging.

-If you are interested in learning more and to see what ads were featured in this analysis, check out the webinar here.
+If you are interested in learning more and to see what ads were featured in this analysis, register below to watch the webinar recording.